Top 3 tips for working from home

 - Connect with others either by phone or FaceTime.
 Talk with people you trust about your concerns and how you are feeling.

 - Find a dedicated space.
-If you have the space, it’s a good idea to use an area other than the kitchen table or the sofa.
-It’s much easier to separate work life from home life if you’re literally able to close a door.
+If you have the space, it’s a good idea to use a work area other than the kitchen table or the sofa.
+When you are working from home it’s much easier to separate work life from home life if you’re literally able to close a door.
 And sofas have been known to cause lower back pain after prolonged sitting.
-Did I hear an “ouch?!”
+Did I hear an, “ouch?!”

 - Video conference.
 Assuming your bandwidth can handle it, turn on the video.
 It’s a great way to read facial expressions and other non-verbals that typically make up 93% of our communication.
 And this is a bit of a no-brainer… check out your camera and see what’s in the background to make sure you’re ok sharing that wall decoration with co-workers.

 - Let your availability be known.
-In the office, we can see when someone’s free, we lose that, of course, when working remotely.
+As opposed to the office, we lose the ability to see when someone’s free when we are all working from home.
 Sharing when you’re available on your work calendar is a good idea.
-Instant messaging tools usually have the option to show when your free, busy or away for a bit.
+Instant messaging tools like Slack usually have the option to show when you’re free, busy or away for a bit.

 - Be proactive about staying in touch.
-Scheduling regular “touch base” sessions with one another are a good way to keep the communication lines open and respect other’s time by scheduling these in advance.
-Dedicated time reminds us to share information that we may otherwise forget.
+Scheduling regular “touch base” sessions with one another is a good way to keep the communication lines .
+Respect other’s time by scheduling these in advance.
+Working from home can disrupt the amount of contact you typically have with colleagues; dedicated check-in times are a good reminder to share information that you may otherwise forget.

 - Don’t lose your work!
 It might be a good idea to check your applications and be sure they are set to “autosave.”
 This way, if you step away or get distracted (by kids, the dog, your spouse…) you’ll know your work is saved.

 - Keep confidential info confidential.
-Remember to shred your printouts and be respectful of our clients’ data.
+Remember to shred your printouts and be respectful of your clients’ data.
 There will always be garbage pickers.
 If you don’t have a shredder, perhaps meditate while shredding with scissors.
-Of course you could also give it to your dog to shred.
+Of course, you could also give it to your dog to shred.

 - Follow as much of your morning routine as possible.
-Wake up, take a shower, go for a walk/run…set your mind into the concept of being at work.
+Even though you are working from home, act as if you are preparing to go to the office.
+Wake up, take a shower, go for a walk or run…set your mind into the concept of being at work.

 - Do not disturb signs usually work.
-Of course if you have little ones, duck taping your door may be a better choice!
+Of course, if you have little ones, duct taping your door may be a better choice!

 - Take a break!
-Since most of us are locked up in a household that includes other people (who we love, right?!), take a 5-10 minute break when you can.
-Let them know they’re loved and heard frequently…after all, this is a stressful time for all of us.
+Homeschooling and working from home may be a new for the whole family.
+Don’t be too hard on yourself.
+Take a 5-10 minute break when you can.
+Let everyone know they’re loved and heard frequently…after all, this is a stressful time for all of us.